 - 1. Review applications

 - 2. Identify finalists

-- 3. Conduct interviews
+- 3. Conduct interviews (keep track of the Date you interviewed, for HR audit purposes)

 - 4. Request reference letters

 - 5. Hire

 Program: Notify SEHDHR@ucdenver.edu when any of the candidates should be sent a regret notice (see Appendix A for sample).
-Please indicate one of the following reasons for non-selection for each candidate (most common reasons are in bold):
+Please indicate a suitable reason for non-selection for each candidate, such as:

-- Applicant Not Interested

-- Employment Conditions

 - Less Relevant Skills

 - Less Relevant Education

 - Less Relevant Experience

-- Unsatisfactory Employment Record